http://www.tribalbellydance.net/

 by Shazadi

 The curtains rising, the lights blinding, the anxious crowds are all something I am very familiar with.
-The music begins and I spin onto the stage with a smile on my face as an indescribable energy takes over my body.
-The art of Bellydance is what I like to call it.
+The music begins and I spin onto the stage with a smile on my face and an indescribable energy that has taken over my body.
+The art of bellydance is what I like to call it.

-I can’t remember a time in my life when dance wasn’t a part of it.
+I can’t remember a time in my life when bellydance wasn’t a part of it.
 There was only one downfall to being a bellydancer at a young age.

 There never seemed to be anyone else my age who shared my love of dance to such a degree, which caused me to lose interest in the dance at different times.

-When I started high school, an all girl’s Catholic school, my counselor actually loved the fact that I was a bellydancer.
-She brought up the idea that I should start a bellydance club at school.
+When I started high school, an all-girl’s Catholic school, my counselor actually loved the fact that I was a bellydancer and I guess she brought up the idea that I should start a bellydance club at school.
 The school already had other dance clubs like Jazz, Ballet, and even cheerleading that fell under the same category.

 I basically just laughed at the idea and never did anything about it.
 However, by the time my junior year rolled around, I was consumed by bellydance and wanted to share my love for it with the world.
-That is when I decided that I had to start with my high school.
+That is when I decided that I had to start with my high school right away.

 When I look back, I think I was tired of being the only teenager at bellydancing events.
 I decided it was time to listen to my counselor and start a bellydance club at school.